Kan-T-IT/QGIS-KICa-Doc/docs/user_guide_kic.md

    ![Plugin Window](../image/install_zip.png)

 5. Once loaded, click on "Install Plugin" and wait for it to finish installing.
-Once installed, you will see the "Kan Imagery Catalog" icon in the "Plugins" toolbar.
+Once installed, docs/index.mdyou will see the "Kan Imagery Catalog" icon in the "Plugins" toolbar.

    ![Plugin Window](../image/installed_plugin.png)